HNO333333/notes/content/CourseNotes/IS notes.md

 	- computationally expensive
 - fault-tolerant of PoW
 	- susceptible to 51% attack
-		- control more than 50% of the network's mining hash rate
+		- control more than 50% of the network's mining hash rate (computational power)
 	- fault-tolerant to Byzantine Failure
 	- attack-resistant against Sybil attacks
 		- Sybil attack: malicious blockchain node create multiple pseudo identities to launch this attack